The NextSeq System comes with a region-specific power cord. For more information, see the NextSeq System Site Prep Guide.

 No, the BeadChip and flow cell fit in the same imaging compartment stage and use the same cameras.

-The NextSeq software performs an automatic post-run wash after each successful sequencing run.
+NextSeq Control Software (NCS) performs an automatic post-run wash after each successful sequencing run.
 The automatic post-run wash takes about 90 minutes.

-NCS v1.4 introduces 2 manual washes: the Quick Wash and the Manual Post-Run Wash.
+NCS v1.4 introduces two manual washes: the Quick Wash and the Manual Post-Run Wash.

 When you initiate a manual wash with NCS v1.3, the software checks that an automatic post-run wash was performed after the last run.